-There’s all that cool invention to do so.
+There’s all that cool invention to do.
 That’s why I got involved with that, but the catalyst was this is business back.
 When it’s hackable it was just me.
 A guy called John Jarvis, and I keep this brief because we can go on all night right.

-[00:08:55] Patrick O’Keefe: Let’s pause for a moment to recognize our excellence sponsor, Higher Logic.
+[00:08:55] Patrick O’Keefe: Let’s pause for a moment to recognize our excellent sponsor, Higher Logic.

 Higher Logic is the community platform for community managers with over 25 million engaged users in more than 200,000 communities.
 Organizations worldwide use Higher Logic to bring like-minded people together by giving their community a home where they can meet, share ideas and stay connected.
 The platform’s granular permissions and powerful tools, including automated workflows and consolidated email digests, empower users to create their own interest-based communities, schedule and manage events, and participate in volunteer and mentoring programs.
 Tap into the power your community can generate for you.
 Higher Logic, all together.

-[00:10:01] Patrick O’Keefe: That the thing.
+[00:10:01] Matt Mecham: That the thing.
 Charles and I often joke with our shared history that there is a good book in this.
 Maybe good book is overselling it slightly, but there’s a book in here.
 You’re right.
 It is a scene.
 There are so many facets of it that thread through different projects.
 It’s crazy.

-[00:10:16] Matt Mecham: In that deal, as you said, it just didn’t work out.
+[00:10:16] Patrick O’Keefe: In that deal, as you said, it just didn’t work out.
 I’ve read other things you’ve said about it and how you acquire stock in the company which ended up being worthless, and then, of course, you left.

-[00:10:29] Matt Mecham: We are that some of our experiences I guess.
-I would guess, given InVision success, certainly more successful than any other projects that we’ve referenced here today.
+[00:10:29] Patrick O’Keefe: We are the sum of our experiences I guess.
+I would guess, given Invision success, certainly more successful than any other projects that we’ve referenced here today.
 You probably had some overtures once in a while or someone interested in doing something.
 I’m guessing that your early experiences as a developer in this space have, I don’t know, darkened your soul or anything, but you were seasoned a bit to offers and to acquisitions from other people.

-[00:11:01] Patrick O’Keefe: Yes, for me, it’s like yesterday, but, yes, as you say, there’s all that acquisitions and merges and we have this conversation because in the papers every other day, Google had just spent an obscene amount of money on this tiny software company.
+[00:11:01] Matt Mecham: Yes, for me, it’s like yesterday, but, yes, as you say, there’s all that acquisitions and merges and we have this conversation because in the papers every other day, Google had just spent an obscene amount of money on this tiny software company.
 We always said, “Do we want to be a software company that has longevity?
 That this is our career, this is our life?
-Or do we want to just have a software company that we promote well with viewers selling it?”
+Or do we want to just have a software company that we promote well with the view of selling it?”
 We chose the longevity.
 We had both had a passion for the project and we determined at that early stage really that we wanted to be in here for a long whole if we could.

 There’s something on our mind certainly.
 Something that we considered.